epigeneticstoocean/AE17_Cvirginica_MolecularResponse/README.md

 # Data, Script, and Analyses Repository

+# This repository is outdated!
+Please clone the `2022_erratum` branch for the most up-to-date data files and results.

 ## Paper Title : Ocean acidification induces subtle shifts in gene expression and DNA methylation in mantle tissue of the Eastern oyster (Crassostrea virginica)

 [**Link to BioRxiv**](https://www.biorxiv.org/content/10.1101/2020.06.05.136424v1.abstract)